 After the research team of Sarah Joo, Michael Daniel, Tim Xu MPP, and Martin A. Makary M.D. released their findings, they sent an open letter to the CDC to ask the agency to update the way they collect vital health statistics around the country in order to properly reflect their findings that show just how dangerous medical errors are.
 According to Makary, the issue ties back to the fact that there simply isn’t a standardized method to collect the necessary data.

 “The medical coding system was designed to maximize billing for physician services, not to collect national health statistics, as it is currently being used,” said Makary.

 According to the team of researchers, the CDC uses death certificates filled out by physicians, medical examiners, funeral directors, and coroners to create their list of the leading causes of death, and each cause is assigned an International Classification of Diseases (ICD) billing code.
 The researchers claimed that these codes are not able to properly account for communication breakdowns, diagnostic errors, inadequate skill, or poor judgement, all factors the team looked for during their research.

 Updating the list to include medical errors could have serious implications for medicine going forward.
 According to Makary:

 No matter how the CDC choses to react to this study going forward, medical errors continue to put the lives of thousands of Americans at risk every single year.
-At Givens Givens Sparks, our Tampa medical malpractice attorneys are dedicated to providing our clients with the care and legal assistance they deserve in their time of need.
+At Robert Sparks Attorneys, our Tampa medical malpractice attorneys are dedicated to providing our clients with the care and legal assistance they deserve in their time of need.
 Give us a call at (813) 336-3348 to speak with an attorney today, or fill out our online form to request a consultation.